nastya-karelskaya/aqua-centr/src/wp-theme/aqua-centr/readme.txt

 = Does this theme support any plugins? =

-svartechkom includes support for Infinite Scroll in Jetpack.
+aqua-centr includes support for Infinite Scroll in Jetpack.

 == Changelog ==